 NCT has a long tradition of training practitioners, and our students have a variety of personal, social, and cultural backgrounds, as well as a range of academic experience.
-This course is designed to train NCT practitioners to provide support for parents through the first 1,000 days in transitioning to parenthood, providing accurate, impartial information through the delivery of courses and classes.
-NCT believes that everyone can, and should, feel supported in becoming a parent.
+This course is designed to train those wishing to work professionally with parents during their unique journeys through pregnancy, birth, infant feeding, and into early parenthood, providing accurate, impartial information through the delivery of courses and classes.
+NCT's vision is that everyone who becomes a parent feels confident, connected and safe.
 NCT practitioners are mindful of their responsibility as a professional, they demonstrate an ability to be self-aware, respectful of others and responsive to feedback.